Hospice & Palliative Medicine Fellowship

 Home Hospice Rotation

-Fellows rotate on the MJHS home hospice service in Nassau and Queens for two months, where they work with an interdisciplinary team to provide end-of-life care to patients receiving home hospice services.
+Fellows rotate on the MJHS home hospice service in Nassau and Queens for two months, where they work with an interdisciplinary team to provide end-of-life care to adult and pediatric patients receiving home hospice services.
 Under the supervision of site director Bernard Lee, MD, fellows learn about administrative aspects of hospice care and become familiar with the process, requirements, and criteria for certification and recertification of terminal illness, inpatient hospice admissions, and admissions for respite care.

-Pediatrics and Extended Care Rotation
+Long-Term Care Rotation

 Inpatient Palliative Care Unit Rotation